 The Joint Commission

-Quality Oncology Practice Initiative
+American Society of Clinical Oncology Quality Oncology Practice Initiative

-In 2014, Western was recognized as meeting the highest standards for quality cancer care by the Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology (ASCO).
+CTCA Phoenix is recognized as meeting the highest standards for quality cancer care by the Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology (ASCO).

-The QOPI Certification Program provides a three-year certification for outpatient hematology-oncology practices.
+The QOPI Certification Program provides a certification for outpatient practices that meet the benchmarks for breast, colorectal, non-small cell lung, non-Hodgkin lymphoma, gynecologic and prostate cancers.
 The QOPI Certification Program (QCP™) was launched in January 2010.
 The QCP seal designates those practices that not only scored high on the key QOPI quality measures, but meet rigorous chemotherapy safety standards established by ASCO and the Oncology Nursing Society (ONS).
 The QOPI Certification Program is a project of ASCO's Institute for Quality, an ASCO affiliate dedicated to innovative quality improvement programs.